Deterministic Chaos vs Integrable Models

+where $\mathbb{M}$ is ourconfigurationspace and we assume that $x(t)$ is the trajectory of our system as a function of time $t$. \end{enumerate} Let us elaborate on these definitions.
+The above notion of chaos implies that if we know the initial state of our system only with some finite precision, then the precision with which we can predict the state of the system will deteriorate as we let the latter evolve in time.
+Stated differently, any error in the determination of initial state will become arbitrarily large after the system has evolved for a sufficient amount of time.
+This feature is known as the \emph{butterfly effect} or \emph{weak butterfly effect}, when we have just a growth instead of exponential one.

 For what concerns integrability, its definition is a notoriously slippery one \cite{zakharov1991integrability, hitchin2013integrable}, which is often used interchangeably with the concept of \emph{exact solvability}, though the two are not necessarily synonymous \cite{Torrielli:2016ufi}.
 We will not address this matter, but will content ourselves with the above working definition.
 This is purposefully broad to include the exactly solvable models, the standard Liouville integrable systems and integrable Partial Differential Equations (PDEs) that will be considered in the following.
-Importantly, the above definition of integrability does not exclude the possibility of chaos.
-For instance, the free quantum field theory in Rindler space, though integrable, exhibits some thermal properties and has a non-zero Lyapunov exponent \cite{zheng2003observer}.
+An example of a theory where the concepts of integrability and chaos appear to coexist is the free quantum field theory in Rindler space.
+This theory is clearly integrable while still exhibiting some thermal properties and a non-vanishing Lyapunov exponent \cite{zheng2003observer}.